-This facility ended up receiving rock bottom scores in our assessment.
-Perhaps most alarmingly, it received an F for its short-term care grade.
-In the category of short-term care, we attempt to assess indicators of a facility's rehabilitation services.
-We assess the facility's skilled nursing services, including the ones performed by registered nurses and physical therapists.
-Given its poor rating in this category, we were not shocked to find this facility provides far fewer physical therapist and registered nurse hours per resident than most nursing homes.
-Finally, we assessed the percentage of patients who eventually returned home from this facility.
+We just could not find anything positive to say about this nursing home.
+It received a lowly D for short-term care.
+Sadly, this turned out to be its best grade.
+In the area of short-term care, we try to qualify indicators of a nursing home's rehabilitation services.
+We assess the nursing home's skilled nursing services, such as those performed by registered nurses and physical and occupational therapists.
+Based on its abysmal rating in this category, we were not stunned to find that this nursing home provided significantly fewer physical therapist and registered nurse hours per resident than most facilities.
+Finally, we considered the percentage of patients that were able to return home from this nursing home.
 This facility didn't fare well here either.
 In fact, we found that just 5.5 percent of this facility's residents were able to return home.

 Does this page answer your questions about Generations at Mckinley Court?